Lecture 4: Model Free Control

 Expected Sarsa

-Expected Sarsa eliminates the variance due to the random selection of At+1, thus outperforms Sarsa by and large.
+Expected Sarsa eliminates the variance due to the random selection of $A_{t+1}$, thus outperforms Sarsa by and large.

 In a nutshell, expected Sarsa subsumes and generalizes Q-learning while reliably improving over Sarsa.